shesek/spark-wallet/README.md

 Spark will generate and print a random username and password that'll be used to login into the wallet.
 To specify your own login credentials, set `--login [user]:[pass]` or the `LOGIN` environment variable.

-To access the wallet, open `https://localhost:9117/` in your browser, skip the self-signed TLS certificate warning (see more below on TLS), and login with the username/password.
+To access the wallet, open `https://localhost:9737/` in your browser (preferably on mobile), skip the self-signed TLS certificate warning (see more below on TLS), and login with the username/password.

 See `$ spark --help` for the full list of available options (also available below).